Bundle While You Git

 true

-already installed (personally, I still do that from the .rvmrc
+already installed (personally, I still do that from the .rvmrc), and

 configuring Git to install that hook into new and freshly cloned